GPU-Accelerated ANNS: Quantized for Speed, Built for Change: Evaluation

 \para{High-dimensional vector datasets: \gist and \openai} On the high-dimensional vector datasets \gist and \openai, distance calculations dominate the run time.
 To measure the cost of operations, we add cycle counters to every operation in the search kernel.
 When running \sysname exact on both \bigann and \gist, we see a $17.8\times$ increase in the cycles taken for distance calculations in \gist, with distance calculations becoming the most expensive operation in the entire search.

 The large vector size of these datasets benefits quantization as it can reduce the compute and memory requirements of distance calculations.
-On these datasets, \sysnameRQ is the fastest algorithm for all sizes it supports, with peak throughput over 3 million queries/secs and recall up to .94 for 50@50.
-After \sysnameRQ, \cagra has the second best throughput-recall trade-off curve for all $k@k$ recall curves, followed by \sysname, then \parlayann and \bang, and finally \ganns.
+On these datasets, \sysnameRQ is the fastest algorithm for all sizes it supports, with peak throughput over 3.2 million queries/secs and recall up to .96 for 50@50.
+While \sysname's exact distance computation is slower than \cagra on these datasets, \sysnameRQ closes this gap and surpasses \cagra at the same recalls despite its lossy representation; on \openai at 90\% recall (10@10) it is 1.6$\times$ faster than exact \sysname.
+After \sysnameRQ, \sysname has the best throughput-recall trade of curve below .95 recall, at which point \cagra takes over.
+These systems are followed in order of pareto-optimality by \parlayann and \bang, and finally \ganns.

-All indices suffer significant performance reductions on these datasets due to the high volume of data transfers and distance calculations.
-On these datasets, the use of quantization results in an $8\times$ decrease in memory transfer due to reduced vector size.
-The results in~\Cref{fig:quantization} confirm our hypothesis that direct vector comparison is necessary for efficient quantized performance on GPUs: all versions of \cagra PQ benchmarked against do not show improvements in performance, while \sysnameRQ is up to 60\% faster than the exact implementation.
+\RFourInline{W2}{For 100@100 recall on these large vector datasets, \cagra is able to achieve higher throughput and recall than either \sysname variant: on \gist, \sysnameRQ stays Pareto-optimal only up to $\sim$0.95 recall, above which \cagra dominates the throughput--recall curve.
+Both \gist and \openai exhibit the same crossover.
+This is the regime where the lossy RaBitQ representation hits its accuracy ceiling, and workloads that require very high recall on high-dimensional vectors are better served by \cagra's exact-distance index.}

 \para{\textToImage} \textToImage uses maximal inner product (MIPS) MIPS for distance instead of Euclidean.
 This makes construction and querying this dataset difficult as MIPS does not preserve the triangle inequality.
 Having a triangle inequality is necessary for the space to be metric and is crucial in constructing good search graphs using the Vamana indexing method.
 Without this property, graph construction can have poor results as there is no correlation between the neighbors of a given vector: it is possible to be "close" to a target query vertex and "far" from all of its neighbors, making pruning impossible.
 To overcome this, ANNS indices convert MIPS into a Euclidean space by adding one extra dimension.
 This allows for graph construction but comes at the cost of one extra dimension.